shivansh1609/customer-churn-analysis/README.md

 ## 📌 Overview

 This project focuses on predicting **customer churn** using machine learning techniques.
-The goal is to identify customers who are likely to leave, enabling businesses to take proactive actions.
+The goal is to identify customers who are likely to leave a service so that businesses can take proactive retention measures.

 ---